 It’s worth noting that these beverages fall in the category of unfiltered coffee.
 In a general sense, this means coffee that doesn’t pass through a paper filter or similar material is unfiltered.
 Shifting to green tea removes those problem substances from your beverage and there is less to worry about.

-These infographic are from our Green Tea Infographic Board on Pinterest.
+These infographics are from our Green Tea Infographic Board on Pinterest.
 Follow us on Pinterest to see more infographics like this!